COSC481W-2021Winter/capstone-project-film-club/README.md

 - Economic Status   |   Middle Class ($50,000 - $74,999)
 - Employment Status |   Employed
 - Educational Level |   University
-- Maritial Status   |   Single
+- Marital Status   |   Single
 - Hobbies/Interests |   Movies, Anime, and Television Watching

 Tyler is a movie enthusiast.
 But because he has viewed so many films on his streaming services he has run out of new material.
 He also wishes to have a more honest opinion on what he might like given the corporate bias the streaming services have when they recommend their new material to him.
 He also wants to connect with a growing social media community that shares similar interests and become part of a larger community.
 Tyler values his family members and close friends who like to spend time watching movies on a regular basis.
 He also values the recommendations/suggestions he receives from other users so that they can discuss/have friendly conversations about various topics relating to film and television.